fvgls/mkdocs-ci/README.md

     * Uploading the documentation as an artifact thanks to the GitHub Action `upload-artifact@v1`
     * Installing Tox and the dependencies needed to package the project
     * Packaging the project with Tox
-1. Testing job: `tests` runs tests in both Python 3.5 and 3.5 environments
+1. Testing job: `tests` runs tests in both Python 3.5 and 3.5 environments parallely
     * Pulling the project in the VM of the job thanks to the GitHub Action `checkout@v1`
     * Installing dependencies needed for running the project
     * Testing with tox